jwalton/rust-book-abridged/docs/ch14-more-about-cargo.md

 ### Making Useful Documentation Comments

-One thing we haven't done much of in our examples so far is to document our public structs and functions, but if you look at any package on [crates.io](https://crates.io) you'll see everything is usually pretty well documented.
+One thing we haven't done much of in our examples so far is to document our public structs and functions, but if you look at any package on [crates.io](https://crates.io) you'll see everything has automatically generated helpful documentation.
 This documentation comes from _documentation comments_ which start with three slashes instead of two, and support markdown.
 Documentation comments should be placed immediately before the thing they are documenting:

 ````rust
 /// Adds one to the number given.